 The short answer is yes.
-If you’re a runner, you know that you’ll typically have to retire a pair of shoes between 300-500 miles.
+If you’re a runner, you know that you typically have to retire a pair of shoes between 300-500 miles.

 But this is also true for walking shoes.
-Obviously, it will likely take you a lot longer to get to that number walking, but it is helpful to keep that number in mind.
+Obviously, it will likely take you a lot longer to get to that mileage walking, but it is helpful to keep that number in mind.

-Shoes do eventually break down and to avoid injury, you’ll want to make sure that you get a new fresh pair.
+Any cushioned shoe will eventually break down.
+To avoid injury, make sure that you get a new fresh pair once your current pair has maxed itself out.
 Tracking your miles can help you know when it’s time to move onto a new pair.